-\paragraph{} To resolve this issue, UAST prefers the use of an explicit halanta to bridge this very gap between devanāgarī/IAST and Unicode.
-Since IAST is already the standard to work with, the entire character set of UAST is same as that of IAST with added \textit{-} for a halanta as it very much resembles a dash.
-So under UAST, when \textit{k} is entered, IAST equivalent of \textit{ka} will be entered to take Unicode into consideration more closely and be in center of the spectrum between the two.
+\paragraph{} To resolve this issue, UAST prefers the use of an explicit virāma to bridge this very gap between Devanāgarī/IAST and Unicode.
+Since IAST is already the standard to work with, the entire character set of UAST is the same as that of IAST with added \textit{-} for a virāma as it very much resembles a dash.
+So under UAST, when \textit{k} is entered, the IAST equivalent of \textit{ka} will be entered to take Unicode into account more closely and be in the center of the spectrum between the two.
 This makes \textit{a} redundant.
-This little detail can be very easily parsed and it now comes with an added benefit that since the inherent vowel is now explicit, we can easily use UAST to directly parse it into devanāgarī directly and to IAST with very little to no modification.
-UAST uses no diacritics and hence there is no problem of either of missing characters, non-standard key-bindings, or case-sensitivity.
+This little detail can be very easily parsed, and it now comes with the added benefit that since the inherent vowel is now explicit, we can easily use UAST to directly parse it into Devanāgarī directly and to IAST with very little to no modification.
+UAST uses no diacritics and hence there is no problem of missing characters, nonstandard key bindings, or case sensitivity.

-\paragraph{} This makes UAST the single typesetting system and solving multiple encoding problems for representing Sanskrit in computers by mixing the good parts of both IAST and Unicode while being intuitive, fast, and easy to learn, use, and remember at the same time.
+\paragraph{} This makes UAST the single typesetting system and solving multiple encoding problems to represent Sanskrit in computers by mixing the good parts of both IAST and Unicode while being intuitive, fast, and easy to learn, use, and remember at the same time.